Moosa-Hassan/Big_Data/readme.md

 ## Appendix
-Detailed Table 4 is added as an appendix in the `appendix` folder.
+Detailed Table of file compression for TEXT log datasets is added as an appendix in the `appendix` folder.

 The table of LogLite's gains and losses relative to other methods is added to the `appendix` folder.